KaiqianZhang/momentum-former/README.md

-# momentum_former: Simple Encoder-Only Momentum Transformer
+# momentum_former: A Simple Encoder-Only Momentum Transformer

-This repository contains the implementation of a transformer-based model for futures prediction using momentum-based features.
-The model is trained and evaluated across multiple years, and the performance is measured using metrics like Sharpe Ratio, cumulative return, and overall volatility.
+This repository contains the implementation of a transformer-based model for futures prediction and portfolio optimization using a momentum trading strategy.
+The architecture is inspired by the transformer model proposed by [Kieran Wood et al. (2021)](https://arxiv.org/abs/2112.08534).
+Compared with the initial paper, this architecture simplifies the original model and includes the following essential parts:

++ Use LSTM as positional encoding.
++ Use only encoder part of a transformer.
++ Use robust volatility metrics, returns over different time scales, and MACD (Moving Average Convergence Divergence) indicators as features.
++ Use Multi-Head attention.

+The model is trained and evaluated using an expanding window approach.
+A dataset with 24 futures from 2001 to 2023 is used.
+The dataset is trained for at least 10 years, validated on the following year, and tested the year after the validation year.
+The model performance is evaluated using an overall Sharpe ratio across test years.

 ## Project Structure